BY JAMES HOLDEN, P.E., JULIE HOLMGUIST, AND ERIC UUTALA ON NOVEMBER 8, 2016

 Another corrosion trouble spot is pipeline crossings, where pipes run through an extra casing that is intended to allow better pipe access but that tends to promote corrosion in the annular space between the internal and outer pipe.
 VpCI filling can be used to enhance the effect of cathodic protection in this situation and even reduce its need.

-A pipeline rupture at any of these locations could be disastrous in terms of public safe4ty alone.
+A pipeline rupture at any of these locations could be disastrous in terms of public safety alone.
 Add to this the potential costs of replacement, downtime and environmental cleanup, and then investment in corrosion inhibitors produces a significant return on investment.

 Facility Issues: Equipment, CUI, Storage Tanks